paxgole/Paxs-NewTab/README.md

 1. Visual Improvements
 	1. Matches Pax's custom color scheme
 	2. Not ugly
-	3. No ads or Google Doodle
-	(not all of them are ugly, but none of them fit my theme)
+	3. No ads or Google Doodle (they're not *bad*, but none of them fit my theme)
 2. Clock
 3. Basic WYSIWYG Notepad